Harry Potter and the Philosopher's Stone: Style and themes

-Philip Nel highlighted the influence of Jane Austen, whom Rowling has greatly admired since the age of twelve.
-Both novelists greatly encourage re-reading, because details that look insignificant foreshadow important events or characters much later in the story-line – for example Sirius Black is briefly mentioned near the beginning of Harry Potter and the Philosopher's Stone, and then becomes a major character in the third to fifth books.
-Like Austen's heroines, Harry often has to re-examine his ideas near the ends of books.
-Some social behaviour in the Harry Potter books is reminiscent of Austen, for example the excited communal reading of letters.
-Both authors satirise social behaviour and give characters names that express their personalities.
-However in Nel's opinion Rowling's humour is more based on caricature and the names she invents are more like those found in Charles Dickens's stories, and Amanda Cockrell noted that many of these express their owners' traits through allusions that run from ancient Roman mythology to eighteenth-century German literature.
-Rowling, like the Narnia series' author C. S. Lewis, thinks there is no rigid distinction between stories for children and for adults.
-Nel also noted that, like many good writers for children, Rowling combines literary genres—fantasy, young adult fiction, boarding school stories, Bildungsroman and many others.
+Philip Nel has drawn attention to Jane Austen's influence on Rowling, whom the writer has admired since the age of twelve.
+The styles of both novelists encourage rereading, as details that appear insignificant are discovered, upon revisiting, to foreshadow important events or characters much later in the story (for example, the brief mention of Sirius Black near the beginning of Harry Potter and the Philosopher's Stone foreshadows his importance as a major character in the third to fifth books).
+Like Austen's heroines, Harry often finds himself re-examining his beliefs as the books draw to a close.
+Also reminiscent of Austen is the lively social custom of the communal reading of letters.
+Furthermore, both authors satirise social behaviour and give characters names that reinforce their personalities.
+However, for Nel, one point of divergence here between the two authors is that Rowling's humor tends towards caricature, with names resembling those found in Charles Dickens.
+Amanda Cockrell further noted that names invoke the dominant trait of their owners through allusions drawn from sources as varied as Roman mythology and eighteenth-century German literature.
+Rowling, like C. S. Lewis (author of the Narnia series'), blurs the distinction between juvenile and adult fiction.
+Nel also noted that, like many good writers for children, Rowling combines several literary genres—fantasy, young adult fiction, boarding school stories, and Bildungsroman among others.

 Some reviewers compared Philosopher's Stone to the stories of Roald Dahl, who died in 1990.
 Many writers since the 1970s had been hailed as his successor, but none had attained anything near his popularity with children and, in a poll conducted shortly after the launch of Philosopher's Stone, seven of the ten most popular children's books were by Dahl, including the one in top place.
-The only other really popular children's author of the late 1990s was an American, R. L. Stine.
+The only other children's author of comparable popularity in the late 1990s was an American, R. L. Stine.
 Some of the story elements in Philosopher's Stone resembled parts of Dahl's stories.
 For example, the hero of James and the Giant Peach lost his parents and had to live with a pair of unpleasant aunts—one fat and one thin rather like Mr. and Mrs. Dursley, who treated Harry as a servant.
 However Harry Potter was a distinctive creation, able to take on the responsibilities of an adult while remaining a child inside.